Recently I was contacted by one of my readers whose husband, as she described, acts like he hates her.

 As you can see, marital relationships can get tough and knowing what your husband is really thinking and really wants can be challenging.

-For this individual, it is clear she is picking up on serious negative signals that her husband is projecting and when she adds it all up, her fear is that her husband must harbor some hateful feelings toward her and that their marriage is headed for ruin.
+It is clear she is picking up on serious negative signals which her husband is projecting and when she adds it all up, her fear is that her husband must harbor some hateful feelings toward her and that their marriage is headed for ruin.

-I think it is a big jump to conclude that a husband has “hatred in his heart” for her just because she sense’s he is pulling away emotionally and in some cases physically.
+I think it is a big jump to conclude that a husband has “hatred in his heart” just because she senses he is pulling away emotionally.

-In her case, I think was important to take a timeout from all of the pent up negative energy she was processing as it related to her husband’s state of mind.
+I told her I felt it was important to take a timeout from all of the pent up negative energy she was processing as it related to her husband’s state of mind.

 Sometimes mean and spiteful behavior can be exhibited during a fight or around some other serous conflict between the wife and husband.
 Sometimes the problem stems from some deeply held resentments that have yet to surface, but need to be dealt with.

-It is even possible that the feelings she is picking up on are a projection of the husband own feelings for himself.
-He may be hiding a secret truth for which he feels shame.
+It is even possible that the feelings she is picking up on are a projection of the husband feelings for himself.
+He may be hiding a secret truth for which he feels shame or he may feel inadequate in some way and is taking it out on his wife.

 So let’s assume that you have a situation with your husband where his behavior as represented by his words, tone, and actions, seem somewhat out of character.

-I think even as well as you know your husband, there will always some cases in which how he thinks and processing certain things will be difficult for you to wrap your mind around.
+I believe that even as well as you think you know your husband, there will always cases in which how he behaves and processes certain things will be a mystery to you.
+Don’t expect to be able to always wrap your mind around why your husband acts a certain.
+Even the best trained psychologist can get it wrong.

 Part of the reason why it may be difficult for you to get a handle on what your husband’s true feeling are is because you are approaching this situation from the perspective of a woman.